dolbyio-samples/media-sample-python-sibilance-handling/README.md

 In the case any bugs occur, report it using Github issues and we will see to it.

 # Contributing
-We welcome your contributions and are invite you as such.
+We welcome your contributions and are inviting you as such.

 # Feedback
-If there any suggestions or if you would live to deliver any positive notes, feel free to open an issue and let us know!
+If there any suggestions or if you would like to deliver any positive notes, feel free to open an issue and let us know!

 # Learn More
 For a deeper dive, we welcome you to review the followingL